Deeds101/CYBR8420-project/README.md

 ## **Project: [IT Flow](https://github.com/itflow-org/itflow)**

-**Operational Environment:** MSPs are widely used by small to medium sized businesses.
-Small to medium sized businesses become easy targets for low-risk-low-reward attacks.
-MSPs, however, are a single point of attack for an adversary to takeover many of these SMBs in one fell swoop.
-ITFlow will need to operate on an externally or internally available webpage to allow an MSP to have access to their client information.
-Wherever this software is hosted, it will be a likely point for attackers to converge.
-ITFlow must work under load to assist in securing client passwords and data while being available to field workers and office employees.
+**Operational Environment:** Managed Service Providers (MSPs) are widely used by small to medium sized businesses.
+While these businesses are often times of targets of cyber attacks, MSPs allow attackers to exploit a single vulnerability that can have expansive affects on multiple businesses.
+As a result, ITFlow will need to ensure a secure connection can be established for the secure handling of confidential information.
+This may be accomplished by allowing the software to be downloaded onto the client's internal network or operated externally via a website.
+Regardless, ITFlow will need ensure adequate converage to ensure client passwords and data is properly secured while ensuring consistent availability to users.

 **Diagram of Software System**